partidodigitalpt/documentation/By-laws for political parties supported by dapps.md

 I.The main bodies of the **PP** are: the Presidency, the National Congress, the High Councils, the Inter-regional Councils, the Regional Councils, the Local Councils, the Political Commission, all levels of the Coordination for the Defence of Integrity and Ethics and all levels of the Scientific-Economic and Legal Coordination.

-II.Secondary bodies are: the Central and the Local Administrations, the Scientific Committees, the Economic Committees, the Legal Committee, the Press and the International Council.
+II.Secondary bodies are: the Central and the Local Administrations, the Scientific Committees, the Economic Committees, the Legal Committee and the Press.

 III.Minor bodies: the Digital Youth and the Cores.

+IV.
+Supra: International Council.

 <p align="center">
 <b>( article 2 )</b><br>